bitcoin-sv/merchantapi-reference/README.md

     "callbackUrl":  "https://your.service.callback/endpoint",
     "callbackToken" : "Authorization: <your_authorization_header>",
     "merkleProof" : true,
+    "merkleFormat" : "TSC",
     "dsCheck" : true
   },
   ....
 ]
 ```

-You can also omit `callbackUrl`, `callbackToken`, `merkleProof` and `dsCheck` from the request body and provide the values in the query string.
+You can also omit `callbackUrl`, `callbackToken`, `merkleProof`, `merkleFormat` and `dsCheck` from the request body and provide the values in the query string.

 To submit transaction in binary format use `Content-Type: application/octet-stream` with the binary serialized transactions in the request body.
 Use query string to specify the remaining parameters.